vik-patel/clone-gw-rule/README.md

 Python script to clone a CF1 HTTP Gatewy Rule

-will need to poplulate:
+will need to poplulate the following:

-- Your Cloudflare API credentials
 API_TOKEN = "YOUR_TOKEN_HERE"
 ACCOUNT_ID = "YOUR_ACCOUNT_ID_HERE"